MarkPreschern/Music-Appreciatiation-Club-Mobile-App-iOS/README.md

-# Music Appreciation Club Mobile App iOS
+# Music Appreciation Club Mobile App
 The iOS and Android app for the Music Appreciation Club at Northeastern University

 ## iOS